chandlerc/blog/content/slides/2026-ndc-techtown-memory-safety/_index.md

 ---

-## Two modes: _permissive_ and _strict_

-- _Permissive_ mode, along with C++ interop, supports incremental migration
+## Incremental migration from C++

+- Carbon supports rich interop with C++, in both directions
+  - Allows code to continue to work while partially migrated
+  - Can migrate code in any order
+- A Carbon file can be in one of two modes
-  - Allows code that doesn't yet have safety annotations
+  - _Permissive mode_ allows code to be migrated to Carbon before adding safety annotations
-- _Strict_ Carbon is fully memory safe
+  - _Strict mode_ is fully memory safe, the end goal
-  - The destination; goal is to migrate all code to strict mode

 ---